 To briefly sum up each offering:

-- 1Password is relatively expensive, and you’ll have to pay a separate fee per platform starting at $17.99 for the iOS version, and $49.99 for the Mac version.
+- 1Password is relatively expensive, and you’ll have to pay a separate fee per platform starting at $17.99 for the iOS version, and $49.99 for the Mac version [No longer available].
 The software is polished, syncs automatically via Dropbox or iCloud and uses openSSL to encrypt its data.

 - LastPass is cheaper at $1 per month (you’ll have to pay this if you want access on your mobile, otherwise it too is free) which provides access on just about any OS you want (complete with browser extensions).
 It syncs automatically, but this process uses the LastPass servers and closed source proprietary encryption.